Twitter to interview Elon Musk, known for combative testimony

 A five-day trial is scheduled to begin on Oct.
 17 in Wilmington, Delaware.

-Dozens of depositions are scheduled in the case, including of Twitter's co-founder Jack Dorsey, as each side questions witnesses and gathers evidence to make its case.
+Dozens of depositions are scheduled in the case, including of Twitter CEO Parag Agrawal on Monday, as each side questions witnesses and gathers evidence to make its case.
+Agrawal is scheduled to answer questions from Musk’s lawyers at a law firm in San Francisco starting at 9 a.m. local time, according to a court filing.

+Twitter co-founder and former Twitter CEO Jack Dorsey was scheduled to be deposed last week.

 Musk at times has shown in his depositions the charm and wit he deploys on Twitter, where he has built a cult-like following.